katiepb525/chess/README.md

   * If the board state of the game repeats itself three times, sends message of stalemate.

 Other:

-* ~~Privatize methods/functions that dont need to be public.~~
+Save for later:
 * Fix law of demeter violations.
-(Some weird chaining going on with my methods.)
+(Some weird chaining going on with my methods, like below.)

-Save for later:
-* Having to call legal_moves with @start_place.legal_moves(@start_place) is silly.
+* Having to call legal_moves with @start_place.curr_piece.legal_moves(@start_place) is silly.
 Remove the need for an argument pass every time by using instance vars.
-* List the possible positions a player can go to before they enter their input.
-* GameHandler calls display message method, loops #gets when player enters bad input.
+* Refactor legal_moves to get places from the actual board, not newly instantiated places.